zachleat/zachleat.com/_posts/2022-04-21-eleventy-rendering-modes.md

   38: For any project mix and match Build, Serverless, and Edge
   39: "For any route/page: mix and match Build, Serverless, Edge, Build + Edge, Serverless + Edge"
 ---
+_This was a talk given at the [Eleventy Meetup (11tymeetup.dev)](https://11tymeetup.dev/events/ep-8-state-of-the-possumverse-and-panel-on-transitioning-to-11ty/).
+While it was originally titled a “State of 11ty” talk, it somehow got laser-focused on differentiating between the Eleventy rendering modes: Build, [Serverless](https://www.11ty.dev/docs/plugins/serverless/), and [Edge](https://www.11ty.dev/docs/plugins/edge/)._

+## Video Pending

+I’ll link up the video here when it’s added to the [Eleventy Meetup YouTube channel](https://www.youtube.com/c/theeleventymeetup).

+## Slides

 <div class="fullwidth">
   <div class="carousel carousel-16-9">
   {%- for i in (1..39) %}